 Plus, there’s a front wire prep rack, which is great for prepping food, testing it, or leaving the cooked foot on it when unloading the grills.

-This Traeger smoker is one of the heavier grills, but it has wheels, so it’s easy to maneuver it.
+This Traeger grill and smoker is one of the heavier grills, but it has wheels, so it’s easy to maneuver it.

 - Easy cleanup